University Travel Information

-If you were authorized to travel to Idaho on or after January 1, 2017 and the travel will not end prior to July 1, 2020, then State funds cannot be used to pay for the travel to Idaho.
-Consequently, the travel to Idaho must be cancelled, or must meet one of AB 1887 exceptions and must also be pre-approved by the University Controller, or funded using a private or non-state source.
+If you were authorized to travel to Ohio on or after September 30, 202, State funds cannot be used to pay for any part of the trip.
+Consequently, the travel reservations must be cancelled, or must meet one of the AB 1887 exceptions and must also be pre-approved by the University Controller, or funded using a private or non-state source.

-As a reminder, funds appropriated by the legislature may not be used to pay for travel to any state on the current list of banned states maintained by the CA State Attorney General as a result of Assembly Bill 1887.
-The current list of restricted states includes Alabama, Arkansas, Florida, Idaho, Iowa, Kansas, Kentucky, Mississippi, Montana, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas and West Virgina, and is subject to change at any time.
+As a reminder, funds appropriated by the legislature may not be used to pay for travel to any of the 18 states on the current list of banned states maintained by the CA State Attorney General as a result of Assembly Bill 1887.
+The current list of restricted states includes Alabama, Arkansas, Florida, Idaho, Iowa, Kansas, Kentucky, Mississippi, Montana, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas and West Virgina, and is subject to change at any time.

 The following links serve as additional resources: